herb-mc/echo-shard-recipes/README.md

 Additional uses for echo shards outside of vanilla.
 Apply particle/attribute augment to an echo shard to get an augment shard, and combine it with a matching tool.
 ___
 ### Particle Effects
-Can be applied to Bows, Crossbows, Elytra, and Tridents
+Can be applied to Bows, Crossbows, Elytra, and Tridents.
+Only one particle effect can be applied to any given item!

 **Base recipe:** echo shard + gunpowder + particle-specific ingredient